PayButton/paybutton/docs/README.md

 > **The ‘currency’ parameter specifies what currency the amount will be denominated in.
 Use this in conjunction with the optional ‘amount’ paramter to specify an specific amount in a different currency.**

 ?> This parameter is optional.
 Default value is ‘XEC’.
-Possible values are ‘XEC’, ‘BCH’, ‘USD’, ‘CAD’, ‘EUR’, ‘GBP’, and ‘AUD’.
+Possible values are ‘XEC’, ‘BCH’, ‘USD’ and ‘CAD’.

 **Example:**
 <!-- tabs:start -->